mrperfect2641/kid-education/docs/prd.md

 - Conduct games and quizzes for students
 - View class leaderboard of students
 - Generate results and performance reports of students
+- **View and manage eco-actions:**
-- View and approve eco-actions submitted by students
+  - Access all eco-actions submitted by students
+  - Review submission details
+  - Approve or reject eco-actions
 - Monitor student performance, quiz results, and game results
 - No access to play games or take quizzes\n
 ### 4.3 Admin